-- String cheese
+- String cheese with crackers

 - Avocado or peanut butter toast